gempesaw/node-clair-client/README.md

 ## usage

-To use this module, you need a clair server running somewhere to talk to.
-That must be passed in to the `clair-client` constructor.
+To use this module, you need a clair server available somewhere - its address must be passed in to the `clair-client` constructor.

 For a public image,